-- Open a Remote Desktop Connection and connect to MAS-CON01.
-Enter AzureStack\AzureStackAdmin as the username, and the administrative password you provided during Azure Stack setup.
+Open a Remote Desktop Connection and connect to the development kit.
+Enter AzureStack\AzureStackAdmin as the username, and the administrative password that you provided during Azure Stack setup.

-- On the MAS-CON01 desktop, open Server Manager, click Local Server, turn off Internet Explorer Enhanced Security, and then close Server Manager.
+From the development kit computer, open Server Manager, click Local Server, turn off Internet Explorer Enhanced Security, and then close Server Manager.

 Connect with VPN

-In an Azure Stack Proof of Concept (POC) environment, you can use a Virtual Private Network (VPN) to connect your local Windows-based computer to Azure Stack.
+You can establish a split tunnel Virtual Private Network (VPN) connection to an Azure Stack Development Kit.
+The VPN connection allows your local Windows-based computer to connect to the development kit environment.
 VPN connectivity is supported in both Azure Active Directory(AAD) and Active Directory Federation Services(AD FS) based deployments.
 VPN connections enable multiple clients to connect to Azure Stack at the same time.